You can find 3D models of Ophiuroidea here!

 A carpet of brittle stars.
 Video by: Peter van Rodijnen (Wikimedia Commons; Creative Commons Attribution-ShareAlike 3.0 Netherlands).

-Below is a nice introduction to brittle stars featuring those common along the California coast.
+Below is an introduction to brittle stars featuring those commonly found living along the California coast.

 A well-defined central disk houses all of a brittle star's internal organs and is necessary to remain intact for regeneration to take place.
 When attacked, a brittle star can sever its own tissues anywhere along its own arm, which can regenerate just like sea stars.
 This self-amputation is called autotomy.
-A few brittle star species can asexually reproduce via fission (separation in half) of their central disk and then subsequently regenerate their arms.
-Brittle stars rely less on their water vascular system than other echinoderms such as sea stars or echinoids, which is why their madreporite is found on the bottom of the central disk instead of the top.
+A few brittle star species can asexually reproduce via fission (separation in half) of their central disk, with subsequent regeneration into two complete organisms.

 Image of a recent brittle star with labelled morphology; Left: dorsal (top) side Right: ventral (bottom) side.
 Image by: Jaleigh Q. Pier, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

-Whereas sea stars rely on their multitude of tube feet to move across the ocean bottom, brittle stars use their whip-like arms to make their way from place to place, often using them to cling to sponges, corals, or even other animals.
-Although they most often have five arms, species with up to ten are known.
+Brittle stars tend to rely less on their water vascular system than other echinoderms such as sea stars or echinoids.
+Whereas sea stars rely on a multitude of tube feet to move across the ocean bottom, brittle stars use their whip-like arms to make their way from place to place, commonly using them to cling to sponges, corals, or even other animals.
+Although they typically have five arms, species with up to ten are known.
 Brittle stars also have a specialized endoskeleton with vertebral ossicles, which resemble true vertebrae with ball socket joints, to support their arms during speedy movement.
 Simple muscles allow the arms to move.
 Tube feet are still present, although greatly reduced compared to their sister clade the sea stars.
 Brittle stars push their bodies across the ocean floor with their arms and on rare occasion use them to swim.
 Watch the video below to see a swimming brittle star.

 'Rare video of Brittle Star swimming in deep ocean' by: NOAA (YouTube).